Identifying Hail Damage to Your Roof

 While it is possible to replace individual storm-damaged shingles, latent damage to the surrounding shingles caused by a storm can be difficult to assess.
 Because of the potential for the surrounding shingles to also have experienced storm damage, complete roof replacement is sometimes recommended for the long-term performance of these hail damaged roofs.
 If the damage is confined to one plane of the roof, replacement of just the damaged roof plane may be possible.
 If individual shingles are being replaced, any nails that were removed from surrounding shingles must be replaced and the surrounding shingles must be resealed by hand for the best results.
 Hail damage to your roof can create long terms problems and further damage to your home if not dealt with properly the first time.
 At Xpress Roofing and Construction, we will always be fully transparent with you about what the job needs to keep you and your home safe and will discuss all of the options available to you.

-Do we need to replace several individual shingles or requires the entire roof to be replaced?
+Do we need to replace several individual shingles or does the entire roof need to be replaced?

 The following items are ways that you can identify if the roof hail damage on your home is significant enough to possibly warrant a roof replacement.
 When these elements are not present, you may not require a new roof.
 However, we strongly recommend speaking with a local roofing professional before making your final decision.
 At Xpress Roofing and Construction, we offer free consultations, so you can speak with a professional and get peace of mind without having any financial commitment.